privateAccountOfLiu/Shadow-Fight-2-Easy-Switch/README.md

 &ensp;&ensp;&ensp;&ensp;Deserialize your action files (a large number of. obj files) and store them as a csv file.
 ### Function3: Movement Files Decode and Encode
 #### The Last Two Buttons
-&ensp;&ensp;&ensp;&ensp;Decode your binary action file into the storage format of a csv table, or encode the action information stored in csv table format into a binary file that ShadowFight2 can recognize
+&ensp;&ensp;&ensp;&ensp;Decode your binary action file into the storage format of a csv table, or encode the action information stored in csv table format into a binary file that ShadowFight2 can recognize.
+## Note
+### This program is an open source project, please do not use it for commercial activities!